anil-ai2/devops-cloud/tomcat-apache-nginx/tomcat.md

 # on terminal 2
 cd /opt/tomcat/webapps

-rm -rf ncodeit.war   # do not touch ncodeit directory.
-After the war is removed , the directory will automatically gets removed
+rm -rf SampleWebApp.war   # do not touch SampleWebApp directory.
+After the jar is removed , the directory will automatically gets removed

 # now go back to terminal1 and see the log.
-You will see that the helloword application is getting undeployed
+You will see that the SampleWebApp application is getting undeployed

 ```
-* access the webpage http://<ip-of-server>:7070/ncodeit/ncodeit.html  # it will not be accessible
+* access the webpage http://<ip-of-server>:7070/SampleWebApp  # it will not be accessible

 ----
 ----